w3f/Grants-Program/applications/DOT Cashback from Top Retailers.md

 ## Future Plans

- - Our team that consists of seasoned executives and operators as detailed in the team paragraph
+ - Our team consists of seasoned executives and operators as detailed in the team paragraph
- - We’ve recently successfully integrated with Yoroi wallet (1+ million installs)
+ - We’ve recently successfully integrated with Yoroi wallet (1 million+ installs)
  - We’ve successfully delivered another version of this system and launched it on the Casper blockchain.
  - We’ve completed a SAFE investment round and have the funds needed to successfully execute this